 Day 6 affords a startling, dramatic and unbelievable change of pace as we ride early in the morning to the untouched barrier islands of Sanibel and Captiva.
 Accessible by a 3 mile causeway from Fort Myers, Sanibel Island has been determined to maintain a pristine natural environment.
 Over half the Island is protected against development and no building can be higher than a palm tree.
 More than 35 miles of bike paths and walking paths connect the world famous beaches, renowned for their seashells.
 This island is home to the Ding Darling Wildlife Refuge, which is a major shelter for migratory birds.
 Connected to Sanibel by a small bridge is Captiva Island, home to the Calusa Tribe, and possible playground to pirates in another time.
 The Island is steeped in history and intrigue.
 It is possible to ride to the end of the Island and explore miles of scenic drives before ending in “downtown ” Captiva.
 These islands are tropical wonders that evoke feelings of isolation and remoteness found in very few places in the US.

-We return to Fort Meyers on Day 7, riding the paths and roads back across Captiva and Sanibel Islands, finding new beaches and attractions to round out our unique Florida Keys cycling Tour.
+We return to Fort Meyers on Day 7, riding the paths and roads back across Captiva and Sanibel Islands, finding new beaches and attractions – and probably ice cream – to round out our unique Florida Keys cycling Tour.